johndwatt/Newsletter-Search-App/README.md

 == The App ==

 Newsletter Search App is a single-page React application that leverages the Wordpress REST API to render newsletter article links as components.
-It features the ability to search newsletter pages on the existing [Interactive Measurement Group](https://img.faculty.unlv.edu/lab/) lab website, set specific results per page returns, pagination for returned results, and integration of React and Wordpress via ReactPress and LocalWP.
+It features the ability to search newsletter pages on the existing [Interactive Measurement Group](https://img.faculty.unlv.edu/lab/) lab website, set results returned per page, pagination for returned results, and integration of React and Wordpress via ReactPress and LocalWP.
 The app demonstrates complex error handling, a responsive mobile-first design, and integration with the existing Mars UNLV Wordpress Theme.

 == Lessons and Takeaways ==